EPCCed/eidf-docs/docs/services/gpuservice/policies.md

 ## Kubernetes Job Names

-All Kubernetes Jobs submitted will need to use the `spec.generateName` field instead of the `spec.name` field.
-This is to ensure jobs can be identified for purporses of billing, maintenance and troubleshooting.
+All Kubernetes Jobs submitted will need to use the `metadata.generateName` field instead of the `metadata.name` field.
+This is to ensure jobs can be identified for purporses of  maintenance and troubleshooting.

 Submitting jobs with `name` only would allow several jobs to have the same name, potentially blocking you from submitting the job until the previous one was deleted.
 Support would have difficulties troubleshooting as the name remains the same, but execution results can be different each time.

 !!! important
-    This policy is automated and does not require users to change their job specifications.
+    This policy is automated, but users will need to change their job template to use the new field for the submission to work.

-!!! important
-    We recommend setting a lower value, unless you absolutely need the job to remain for debugging.
-Completed jobs serve no other purpose and can potentially make identifying your workloads more difficult.

 ## Kubernetes Job Time to Live